Draqe/blockchain_votingsystem/README.md

 4. Import the “database.sql” provided inside the folder “blockchain_votingsystem”.
 Open your browser and go to this link “http://localhost/phpmyadmin”.
 Click Import to import the database.sql.
 5. Start running the system in your browser using this link “http://localhost/blockchain_votingsystem/”

+Note: If system does not work, try downgrading xampp to xampp-win32-1.8.2-6-VC9

 ## System Flow
 1. The voter or employee will create their account using the system.
   a.
 Blockchain – will be provided an account (private key, public key, wallet address)